edalzell/statamic-charge/README.md

     {{ charge:js }}
 {{ /section:chargeJS }}
 ```

+For Workshop entry creation, use the same fields/tags as above.

 For a one-time, take out the `plan` part and use `{{ charge:data }}` for the amount, etc